"We all have an edge. We all are floating our psyche on top with a great ocean underneath."

 Being broken open by life though never pleasant is necessary for our growth.
 Staring at the shard pieces of our dreams and expectations is at once frightening, humbling, and all consuming.

-I was swept up in the 80's television series, Beauty and the Beast, fantastical modern retelling of the compassionate bond of friendship between Vincent and Catherine.
+I was swept up in the 80's television series, Beauty and the Beast, a fantastical modern retelling of the compassionate bond of friendship between Vincent and Catherine.
 Reflecting upon the show's theme, I find it was less about romantic love and more about how jewels of transformation wearing tragedy's disguise are hidden within our adversity to be mined to the surface.

 Sadly, of course, like any epic romance, their affair met a Shakespearean end.
 As Vincent lamented being parted from his love, his father advised he allow the full magnitude of his grief to "crush him" promising there would be light on the other side.
 Since the only way out is through, it took some time, but Vincent's willingness to walk through the devastation of acceptance made it possible for him to trust in the new life that awaited on the other side of his pain.